 Read more Guest Testimonials

 Packages include hotels and meals in Belize City before and after the trip, transport to and from the island, accommodations and meals on the island, soda and beer on the island, and kayak and other sports gear and instruction.
+No we aren't just a dive resort!
 For a complete summary of all the sea sports we offer, visit our Belize Adventure Week sports page.

 Related blog post: It's never too late to learn a new sport